Mustard2/MustardSimplify/README.md

 ## How to use

-- Click on Simplify Scene and the add-on takes care of disabling all heavy stuffs that might affect your viewport performance.
+- Click "Simplify Scene" and the add-on will automatically disable heavy features that could impact viewport performance.
+- Use the Settings to select which features should be disabled when Simplify is applied.
-- Objects added as exceptions are not part of the Simplify process (nothing from that Object is disabled)
+- Objects or Collections added to the exceptions list are unaffected by the simplification process (nothing from those objects will be disabled).

-- Use the Modifiers options to choose which Modifiers to disable with Simplify
+For more details, check the [add-on's GitHub wiki](https://github.com/Mustard2/MustardSimplify/wiki).

-Note that Drivers will disable all drivers (if the Object is not in the exceptions).
-When Simplify is disabled, all those drivers are unmuted.
-Thus if you want to prevent unwanted unmuting of drivers, consider to add the affected Object to the exceptions.
+Note: Enabling "Disable Drivers" will mute all drivers (unless the object is in the Exceptions list).
+When Simplify is turned off, these drivers will be unmuted.
+To prevent unintended unmuting, consider adding the affected object to the Exceptions list.

 ## Benchmarks

 From some preliminarly benchmarks, I got even +100% on some randomly selected scenes from other people (I could not use my scenes as they are already optimized with MustardUI Simplify).

+## Credits

+- Thanks to all direct contributors to the project (@cl3m3c7) and to all people reporting bugs/suggesting features.
+- Thanks to Cosmo Mídias for some ideas about the Execution Time feature.